From the Program Director:

 Neurology Residency Program Director

 Residency leadership starts with Dr. Carolyn Cronin, our dedicated program director who is constantly working to improve the educational and clinical experience for us.
-The program is organic and ever-adapting to the needs of each resident.
-With the addition of our new Chairman, Dr. Peter Crino, who plays an active role in the shaping of our program, we have the full support of the University of Maryland Neurology Department.
+With the support of our supportive and energetic Chairman, Dr. Peter Crino, the program has continued to evolve and expand, ensuring that we are maximizing our residency experience.

 Our residents come from a variety of backgrounds and have equally varying interests and professional goals.
-Historically, the majority of residents pursue additional subspecialty fellowship training after residency.
-We have robust sub-specialty divisions and associated ACGME accredited fellowship opportunities.
-These include Vascular neurology, Neurophysiology (both EEG and EMG tracks), Movement Disorders, Neuro Critical Care, and Multiple Sclerosis.
-The expert faculty provide strong education and mentorship.
+Historically, the majority of residents pursue additional sub-specialty fellowship training after residency.
+We have robust sub-specialty divisions and associated fellowship opportunities.
+These include Vascular neurology, Neurophysiology (both EEG/Epilepsy and EMG tracks), Movement Disorders, Neuro Critical Care, and Neuroimmunology/MS. The expert faculty provide strong education and mentor-ship.
 For these reasons many residents choose to continue their training here at the University of Maryland, while others have gone to top programs throughout the country.

-Baltimore is a vibrant city with excellent restaurants, sporting venues, and cultural events to choose from.
-With its proximity to both Washington, DC and Philadelphia, the surrounding region has a lot to offer: city life, more rural experiences on the Eastern Shore and western Maryland, the beaches of the mid-Atlantic region and the Appalachian Mountains.
-The city and surrounding suburbs have many beautiful neighborhoods to meet the needs of every resident.
-The Baltimore-Washington, DC metropolitan area provides excellent access to many job opportunities for graduating residents as well as their significant others.
+Baltimore is a vibrant city with excellent restaurants, local microbreweries, cocktail bars, eclectic museums, and exciting sporting venues to enjoy.
+Its location within a geographically diverse state, along with proximity to both Washington, DC and Philadelphia, offers many additional activities.
+A short drive takes you to scenic landscapes on the Eastern Shore and western Maryland, great hiking in the Appalachian Mountains, and easy access to the beaches of Ocean City, Bethany Beach, and Dewey Beach (just to name a few!).
+The city and surrounding suburbs have many beautiful neighborhoods to meet the needs of our residents, while the Baltimore-Washington, DC metropolitan area provides excellent access to many job opportunities for graduating residents and/or their significant others.

 We hope that this has given you a glimpse into life at the University of Maryland Neurology Residency program.
 If you have any questions at all please do not hesitate to contact us at email@example.com.